passiv/snaptrade-sdks/sdks/java/docs/ReferenceDataApi.md

 # **getSymbolsByTicker**
 > UniversalSymbol getSymbolsByTicker(query).execute();

-Get details of a symbol by the ticker or the universal_symbol_id
+Get details of a symbol

+Returns the Universal Symbol object specified by the ticker or the universal_symbol_id.

 ### Example
 ```java